List of FA Community Shield matches

 The FA Community Shield, which the winner receives.

 The Football Association Community Shield (formerly the Charity Shield, up to and including the 2001 edition) is an annual association football match organised by the Football Association and presently contested between the Premier League champions and FA Cup winners.
 In the event where a club achieves the domestic double, it goes on to face the league runners-up instead.
 The match is played every August, serving as England's super cup equivalent, and is regarded as the "curtain-raiser" and the first competitive game of each top-flight English football season.
 Since 1974, all but seven of the matches have been held at either the original or new Wembley stadiums.
 (Note: From 2001–2006, the Millennium Stadium was the venue for Shield matches while the new Wembley Stadium was being constructed.
 Villa Park replaced Wembley Stadium as the venue for the 2012 Community Shield due to the latter's hosting of the Olympic men's football tournament final the previous day.
-King Power Stadium replaced Wembley Stadium as the venue for the 2022 Community Shield due to the latter's hosting of the UEFA Women's Euro 2022 final the following day.)
+King Power Stadium replaced Wembley Stadium as the venue for the 2022 Community Shield due to the latter's hosting of the UEFA Women's Euro 2022 final the following day.
+The Millennium Stadium replaced Wembley Stadium as the venue for the 2026 Community Shield due to the latter's holding The Weeknd concerts from 14 to 19 August as part of After Hours til Dawn Tour.)
 Stamford Bridge, which was the venue where the inaugural Charity Shield was played in 1908, has hosted the second-most finals with 11.
-The current winners are Crystal Palace, who defeated Liverpool 3–2 on penalties following a 2–2 draw in the 2025 fixture.
+The current winners are Arsenal, who defeated Manchester City 3–0 in the 2026 fixture.

 The format of the competition has been modified many times over the years.
 The game was initially contested between the champions of the Football League and Southern Football League from its inception until 1912, after which both professional and amateurs players participated.
 Following a six-year suspension due to the First World War, the competition resumed in 1920 with a game between the champions of the Football League First and Second Divisions.
 The following year saw the match arrangement changed again to become a contest between the Football League champions and the winners of the FA Cup, switching several more times between the amateur/professional and league champion/FA Cup winners matches during the 1920s.
 From 1930 onwards, it settled to a standard fixture between the FA Cup winners and Football League champions, except for three occasions.
 In 1950, the England World Cup squad played the England team who toured Canada that summer, while double-winning Tottenham Hotspur played an "F.A.
 Selected XI" in 1961 that was described by The Times as being an "England team masquerading".
 A decade later, in 1971, Arsenal won the double and opted against contesting the Shield in favour of playing in more profitable friendlies in Europe; Leicester City – the champions of the Second Division – took their place.